rackerlabs/docs-developer-blog/_posts/2019-04-01-using-s3-events-to-automate-business-processes.md

 title: "Using S3 Events to Enable Business Processes"
 ogTitle: "Using S3 Events to Enable Business Processes"
 metaTitle: "Using S3 Events to Enable Business Processes"
+metaDescription: "In this blog post I discuss ways to utilise S3 events to automate business processes"
+ogDescription: "In this blog post I discuss ways to utilise S3 events to automate business processes"
 sharing: true
 date: 2019-04-01 23:59
 comments: true